temporalio/sdk-dotnet/README.md

 * Activities can be synchronous or asynchronous.
 If an activity returns a `Task`, that task is awaited on as part of the activity.

-#### Activity Context
+#### Activity Execution Context

-During activity execution, an async-local activity context is available via `ActivityContext.Current`.
-This will throw if not currently in an activity context (which can be checked with `ActivityContext.HasCurrent`).
+During activity execution, an async-local activity context is available via `ActivityExecutionContext.Current`.
+This will throw if not currently in an activity context (which can be checked with `ActivityExecutionContext.HasCurrent`).
 It contains the following important members:

 * `Info` - Information about the activity.
 * `Logger` - A logger scoped to the activity.